csound-flossmanual/csound-floss/book/07-e-midi-output.md

     </CsOptions>

-will simultaneously stream realtime midi to midi output device number 2 and render to a file named \'midiout.mid\' which will be saved in our home directory.
+will simultaneously stream realtime midi to midi output device number 2 and render to a file named *midiout.mid* which will be saved in our home directory.